Endeavour Or Endeavor – British vs. American English

 American English

-The British version of “endeavour” follows the British spelling conventions like the common suffix “-our” at the end, while in the US, the word “endeavor” is spelled without the “u” at the end.
+The British version of “endeavour” follows the British spelling conventions like the common suffix “-our” at the end, while in the US, the word “endeavour ” is spelled without the “u” at the end.
 Depending on what linguistic pattern you choose for your academic work, it is essential to stick to the same spelling conventions throughout the entire paper to ensure academic integrity and credibility.
 Therefore, it is crucial to be able to differentiate between British and American English.

 Note: The suffix “-our” is a common British spelling convention, distinguishing it from the American English spelling, which is “-or.”
 It is one of the most notable distinctions between British and American spelling rules.